 - Advancing Care Information (ACI): Attestation tracking by ACI measure.
 Earn a bonus in ACI by submitting to the RPA Kidney Quality Improvement Registry.

 - Allscripts, Aprima, NextGen, Quest Diagnostics/Care360, and STI Chart Maker users may access the registry through their EHRs.
-Acumen, Braintree and Greenway users should contact their EHR representative for more information.
+Acumen, Braintree, Falcon and Greenway users should contact their EHR representative for more information.

 - Improvement Activities: Track attestation by activity.